Enjoy Financial Freedom with Asset Accumulation in Southern Nevada

 FGC, through its partnership with AARP, provides free tax preparation and electronic filing for individuals and families each year during the tax filing season.

-Service is provided Monday through Saturday from 9 a.m. to 3 p.m.
+Tax preparation will be available beginning Friday, February 2, 2018 through Monday, April 16, 2018.
+Service is provided Monday through Saturday from 9 a.m. to 2:30 p.m.
 This service is provided on a first-come-first-served basis at the FGC Education Center located at 2660 South Jones.
 No appointments.
-Check back in January 2018 for hours of operation for the next tax-filing season.

 Fresh Start Checking™ and New Opportunities